-Low bass frequency is superbly energetic and highly notable, you can feel the air pressure booming in your ears.
-It doesn’t eat into the vocals and has zero bass distortion.
-The subtle bass vibration fades a little quick.
-Low bass frequency is well bodied.
-The low bass slightly overpower the vocals.
+The low bass frequency is superbly energetic and highly notable, you can feel the air pressure booming in your ears.
+The bass doesn’t eat into the vocals and it has zero bass distortion.
+The subtle bass vibrations fades a little too quickly while the low bass frequency is well bodied.
+Overall the low bass slightly overpowers the vocals.

-Bass is energetic and presence, you can feel the air pressure.
-The bass fades with a decent drag especially at the 2:05 mark, stronger vibrations would be nice.
+The bass is energetic and presence, you can feel the air pressure while listening.
+The bass fades with a decent drag especially at the 2:05 mark, though stronger vibrations would be nice.
 The bass doesn’t overpowers the vocals too much and it feels somewhat balanced.
 There is a clear separation between the two.
-Bass is well bodied.
-EDM tones sounds safe and shy.
+The bass is well bodied and the EDM tones sounds safe and shy in my opinion.

-Piano/Violin tone sounds right and natural, leans closer to the crystal-clear type not the warm-sound, I prefer crystal-clear type.
-Little more shine at the high frequency would have been nice because at the moment the tones feels reserved or safe.
-The bass/drums does slightly overpowers the Piano/Violin in term of audible levels, tho there is clear separation between the two.
+The piano/violin tone sounds right and natural, it leans closer to the crystal-clear type not the warm-sound, I prefer the crystal clear type.
+A little more shine at the high frequency would have been nice because at the moment the tones feels reserved or safe.
+The bass/drums does slightly overpowers the piano/violin in term of audible levels, but there is clear separation between the two.

-Mitch Grassi’s hi-pitched-male Tenor vocals perform good at the highs with the right amount of shine, little more would be nicer.
+Mitch Grassi’s hi-pitched-male Tenor vocals performs really well at the high frequency with the right amount of shine.
+A little more shine would have been nicer.
 Each singer can be identified easily.
 Every diction and pronunciation is crystal clear.
-Vocal beatboxing, echoing and humming is eargasm but slightly overpower Mitch Grassi’s vocal in the song.
+The vocal beat-boxing, echoing and humming is an eargasm but it does slightly overpowers Mitch Grassi’s vocal in the song.

-This sport IEM performs well from the low bass frequency up to the upper-mid frequency.
-The highs is acceptable but feels safe and not expressive enough, Treblab N8 sound better at the highs frequency than the Treblab J1.
+This sports IEM performs well from the low bass frequency up to the upper-mid frequency.
+The high frequency is acceptable but it feels rather safe and not expressive enough.
+The Treblab N8 sound better at the highs frequency than the Treblab J1.